dsukruth/blog_site/_data/blog/2022-03-09-how-to-start-learning-solidity-for-beginners.md

 With solidity you can create contracts for uses such as voting,crowdfunding,blind auctions and multi-signature wallets.

-Following things we will be using to write solidity programming:
+We will be using following things to write solidity programming:

 * Remix IDE (Recommended)